buggyrace/buggy-race-about/docs/faq.md

 If the **Replay** button is there but the problem is that the race won't run — if it says there are no events, for example — then maybe you've uploaded the wrong race file.
-It must be a race file with _events_ in it for the replayer to show them.
+It must be a race file with _events_ in it for the player to show them.
 See [running races](races/running) for more information.